nconde25/Monitor-Refresh-Rate-Switcher/README.md

 ## Notes

-The refresh rate will change even if your monitor doesn't support it, without warning.
+The refresh rate will NOT change if your monitor doesn't support it or it couldn't do it.

 Only affects the primary monitor.